How do I get started with cold exposure?

 If you’re wondering what the options are for starting your cold exposure journey, there are a couple of things to think about:

-• There are so many ways to embrace the cold.
-Cold showers, ice baths, cryotherapy, open water bathing (if cold enough).
+There are so many ways to embrace the cold.
+Cold showers, ice baths, cryotherapy, open water swimming (if cold enough).
 According to science, the top 3 most effective methods are:

 There might be a lake nearby, a very slow-moving river with safe entry and exit points, a reservoir, the sea (if you live close enough to the coast), or even a good old-fashioned lido that hasn’t been kitted out with any heating (the kind that might freeze over in the winter months).